seanpmaxwell/express5-typescript-template/README.md

 # 🚀 Express5 Typescript Template
 - Demo the latest version of ExpressJS (v5) with Typescript and the new "flat" configuration for ESlint.
+- Note the there are git two branches of this:
+  - `master`: uses nodemon, dotenv, swc, and ts-node
+  - `setup_using_tsx`: replace all the above with tsx

 ## 📁 Background